leobruekers/serverlessAPIProject/README.md

 ### **Config:**

 Config directory will be responsible for holding all configuration.
 For now, the only existing configuration is the crypt_exchanges.json, that contains the information needed to get BTC price.

+### **Infra:**

+Infra directory will be responsible for holding the scripts related to infrastructure.
+For now, it only contains the script to deploy SSM parameters and the service.

 ### **Lambda_functions:**